oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 ### Modifying domain configurations

-You can modify the WebLogic domain configuration for Domain in PV, Domain in Image, and Model in Image before deploying a domain resource:
+You can modify the WebLogic domain configuration for Domain in PV, Domain in Image, and Model in Image before deploying a Domain YAML file:

 When the domain is in a persistent volume, you can use WLST or WDT to change the configuration.